 If your total income exceeds your taxable allowance then you are usually required to pay tax on any interest or income you receive.
 As a rule, banks and building societies deduct 20% tax from any interest you’ve earned before you receive it, transferring it to HM Revenue & Customs.

-A quick look on your monthly statement will reveal a ‘net interest’ entry.
+A quick look at your monthly statement will reveal a ‘net interest’ entry.
 If the entry reads ‘gross interest’ then no tax has been taken.

 What if you don’t pay tax?